shivanity91/AddressLookUp/README.md

 ### Run AddressLookUp.Aggregator.Api

-Since facade api (AddressLookUp.Aggregator.Api) is not included in docker compose, it needs to be run separately.
+As facade/aggregated api (AddressLookUp.Aggregator.Api) is not included in docker compose, it needs to be run separately.

 ```shell
 cd <project root dir>
 dotnet run --project AddressLookUp.Aggregator.Api
 ```

-Now, API can be tested using this URl - https://localhost:7085/api/lookup/8.8.8.8
+Now, API can be tested using this URl - https://localhost:7085/api/addresslookup/8.8.8.8

 ### To test API using Swagger